The ColorPerfect Help System

 CC

 CC stands for Color Compensation.
-Also see Help for R, G, and B for more details.
+Also see Help for R, G, or B for more CC-related information.

-CC Filter Tutorial: A physically real 10R CC filter is of a light red color, passing (nearly) 100% of red light while passing only about 80% of green light and 80% of blue light.
+A physically real 10R CC filter is of a light red color, passing (nearly) 100% of red light while passing only about 80% of green light and 80% of blue light.
 The 10 in "10R" comes from multiplying the filter "density" to blue and green (0.10) by 100.
 CC filter densities of the same color are additive, so that two sandwiched 10R filters are equivalent to 20R.
 In traditional color photography color adjustments use combinations of RGB CC filters, for example 10R 5B, called "filter packs."
 A filter pack of equal density in all three primary colors appears gray.
 For example 10R 10G 10B, appears gray and has a "neutral density" of 0.1.
 Since neutral density is equivalent to an addition of Black, by convention such combinations are subtracted out before reporting CC filter packs.
 Thus a filter pack 10R 15G 5B would have 5R 5G 5B subtracted from it and be reported simply as 5R 10G.
 In this way, filter packs should not contain CC filters of more than two of the three primary (RGB) colors.
 The filter pack tells what is happening to the color balance of an image independent of overall lightness.
-Return to Getting Started
+This traditional "filter pack" method is a convenient way to enter CC values and so R, G, and B will all accept filter packs entered with a preceding /, such as /10r5g or /5R10G, or even /5B10M, where M is the subtractive primary Magenta (that is, minus Green).
+Y for Yellow (minus blue) and C for Cyan are also recognized.
+Holding down the Shift key while scrolling a CC value will cause the entire filter pack to strengthen or weaken proportionally rather than just the selected R, G, or B. This works only for CC and not for CC White or the other CC list selections and it works best if the largest of R, G, or B is chosen to Shift-Scroll.

 CC Buttons

-In ColorPerfect, CC (color correction) measurements are kept in the three different bins described below, which are added together to get the total CC.
-In both ColorPos and ColorNeg Modes an initial CC calculation is made as part of the calibration/characterization of the film or digital source.
+In ColorPerfect, CC (color correction - see Help for the CC pulldown/pop-up) measurements are kept in the three different bins described below, which are added together to get the total CC.
+In ColorNeg Mode an initial CC calculation is made as part of the calibration/characterization of the film.
 This basic CC is kept in the Calibration Bin.
 It is generally not visible and will change if the characterization changes, as when selecting a different film or using FilmType.
-The Active Bin When you work with the CC controls, the CC values shown in the RGB boxes are kept in the Active Bin.
-Between these is a Reserve Bin intended to accumulate CC values moved into it from either of the other bins.
-The Touch Up mode does no characterization calculation and so does not have a Calibration Bin.
+When you work with the CC controls, the CC values shown in the RGB boxes are kept in the Active Bin.
+Between the Calibration Bin and the Active Bin is a Reserve Bin intended to accumulate CC values moved into it from either of the other bins.
+Note that the ColorNeg Mode is the only Mode with Calibration Bins.

 CC measurements are always relative to a reference condition.
-Pressing this button will move the CC values from the Active Bin to the Reserve Bin and set the Active Bin and display boxes back to zero.
+The reference CC is kept in the Reserve bin and starts at R = G = B = 0.
+Pressing the CC Ref button moves the CC values from the Active Bin to the Reserve Bin, setting the Active Bin and the CC display boxes back to zero.
 The total CC - and image color - remain unchanged.
 This new zero reference enables you to always have a reasonable scrolling range of CCs.
-This works the same in all three modes, ColorPos, ColorNeg, and Touch Up and with either Black or White CCs.
+This works the same in all four modes, ColorPos, ColorNeg, PerfectRaw and Touch Up and with either Black or White CCs.

-Pressing the ShowCC button will display the sum of ALL three bins in the CC boxes for each of the three colors.
-Releasing the button (PC) or clicking something else (Mac) will restore the boxes to their former values.
-This works the same in all three modes, ColorPos, ColorNeg, and Touch Up and with either Black or White CCs.
-(But there is no Calibration Bin for White CCs or for Touch Up.)
+Pressing the ShowCC button will display the sum of the Active and Reserve bins in the CC boxes for each of the three colors.
+Releasing the button (PC and Mac-64) or clicking something else (Mac-32) will restore the boxes to their former values.
+This works the same in all four modes, ColorPos, ColorNeg, PerfectRAW and Touch Up, and with either Black or White CCs.

 Go to Top -- Go to Points of Interest Index